dhana-sekhar/spaced-repetition/study_revision/Kubernetes/README.md

-Sure, Sekhar!
 Below is the updated version with Kubernetes objects and deployment strategies added.

 ---